Thuwaybah99/Project1-/README.md

 # Project1-

+QuickBuy    This data is collected from a Turkish retail company.
+Time period is beginning from 2017 to the end of 2019.

 ---sales.csv - This csv file provides insights into product sales, revenue, stock levels, pricing, and promotional effectiveness across different stores and dates. product_id - The unique identifier of a product (String) store_id - The unique identifier of a store (String)